A Generation Framework with Strict Constraints for Crystal Materials Design: Results

+In CrystalGF, we design a two-stage framework for generating crystal materials (Figure \ref{CrystalGF}).
+Many performance-oriented crystal generation methods overlook the influence of internal structural characteristics on material properties, whereas our approach establishes a connection between macroscopic performance and microstructure through a constraint generator (Appendix \ref{secB2}) and a structure generator (Appendix \ref{secB3}).
+Specifically, the constraint generator learns the relationship between the macroscopic properties and internal structural features of crystals to generate corresponding structural constraints, including space groups and Wyckoff positions of atoms.
+The structure generator, guided by multiscale constraints such as macroscopic properties and internal structural characteristics, produces crystal structures that meet the target performance criteria.

 We conducted three sets of experiments to validate the effectiveness of our framework.
-First, to verify the impact of the constraint generator on final crystal structure generation, we selected four different generators and demonstrated a negative correlation between symmetry accuracy and property error (Detailed in \S \ref{4.1}).
-Second, we validated the effectiveness of our multi-conditional crystal structure generator (Detailed in \S \text{ } \ref{4.2}).
-Finally, to confirm our framework's capability to accurately generate crystal materials satisfying target property requirements, we conducted comparative experiments with MatterGen and Con-CDVAE (Detailed in \S \ref{4.3}).
+First, to verify the impact of the constraint generator on final crystal structure generation, we selected four different generators and demonstrated a negative correlation between symmetry accuracy and property error (Section \ref{subsec2.1}).
+Second, we validated the effectiveness of our multi-conditional crystal structure generator (Section \ref{subsec2.2}).
+Finally, to confirm our framework's capability to accurately generate crystal materials satisfying target property requirements, we conducted comparative experiments with MatterGen and Con-CDVAE (Section \ref{subsec2.3}).